radudilirici/Introduction-to-Robotics/Matrix game/README.md

 While playing, some info is displayed on the LCD.

 The score will increase constantly depending on the difficulty level.
-The best score will be saved on EEPROM.
+The best score will be saved in EEPROM.